Juniper/OpenClos/README.md

 * Error: "Unable to find vcvarsall.bat"

-One of the Openclos dependent module uses PyCrypto, if installation gives error use platform specific pre-built PyCrypto available from the following site - http://www.voidspace.org.uk/python/modules.shtml#pycrypto
+One of the Openclos dependent module uses PyCrypto, if installation gives error use platform specific pre-built PyCrypto from - http://www.voidspace.org.uk/python/modules.shtml#pycrypto, then install openclos again.

 Configuration